-In Connecticut, you can exempt up to $3,500 in equity in your car or other vehicle.
+In Connecticut, you can exempt up to $3,500 in equity in one car or another vehicle.

-If the equity in your car is more than $3,500, you may be able to cover the extra equity by using a wildcard exemption.
-A wildcard exemption can be applied towards any type of property and can be added to the motor vehicle exemption.
+If the equity in your car is more than $3,500, you might be able to cover the extra equity by using a wildcard exemption.
+A wildcard exemption can be applied towards any type of property, so you can add it to the motor vehicle exemption.
 Connecticut has a $1,000 wildcard exemption.

 For example, let’s say you own a car worth $4,500 free and clear (you don't have a loan on it).
-You can add the $1,000 wildcard exemption to your $3,500 motor vehicle exemption to exempt the entire value of your car.
+You can add the $1,000 wildcard exemption to your $3,500 motor vehicle exemption and exempt the entire value of your car.
 The bankruptcy trustee (the official tasked with overseeing your case) cannot take it and sell it.

-Some states allow married couples filing a joint bankruptcy petition to double the listed exemption amounts.
-In Connecticut, married couples filing a joint bankruptcy can double the motor vehicle exemption to $7,000 if they both own the vehicle.
+In Connecticut, married couples filing a joint bankruptcy (filing together) can double the motor vehicle exemption to $7,000 if they both own the vehicle.
 Similarly, a married couple's wildcard exemption will also be doubled.

-Learn more about joint bankruptcy options in Nolo's section on Bankruptcy Considerations for Married Couples.
+Learn more about joint bankruptcy options Filing Considerations for Married Couples.

 The Connecticut motor vehicle exemption covers your car, truck, van, or other vehicle.
 But you can only use it to exempt one motor vehicle.
 If your car gets damaged or destroyed, any insurance proceeds you receive are also exempt to the extent your motor vehicle was exempt.

 The exemption laws in Connecticut change periodically.
-Make sure to check the most current exemption amounts before filing bankruptcy to ensure you can exempt all of your property.
+Make sure to locate the most current exemption amount before filing bankruptcy to ensure you can exempt all of your property.